OpenCHAMI/openchami.org/content/docs/guides/fabrica_migration.md

 - a new `openchami.target` without BSS, cloud-init, Hydra, or OPAAL.

 ## 7. Merge Site Configuration

+The following sections after 7.1 refer to configuration files in `/etc/openchami/configs`.
+Refer to the config files there (as well as any `.rpmsave` files if using DNF/RPM) when merging configs.

 ### 7.1 Restore the Cluster FQDN